elixir

 Motivation

-Listening to exceptions
+Listening for exceptions

-When it comes to writing code to listen and be aware of all exceptions occurring in a running Elixir application, it's not as trivial as it can be with other programming languages that are naturally single-threaded.
+When it comes to writing code to listen and be aware of all exceptions occurring in a running Elixir application, it's not as trivial as it can be with other programming languages that are naturally single-process.
 Writing a simple "try-rescue" wrapper in an application "entry point" won't work, because there is no such thing as a main entry or main function.

 Then how?